 To select multiple filters in one filter category, hold SHIFT or CTRL while clicking them.
 For example, to show only players from Arsenal and Aston Villa, hold SHIFT then click Arsenal, then click Aston Villa, then release SHIFT.

 To deselect a selected filter, click it again.
 To deselect all filters in one category, click the "X" button above the filter list.
-To deselect all filters in all categories, click the Clear All Filters button at the top right.
+To deselect all filters in all categories, click the Clear All button at the top right, which also clears the "Search Players" box.

-The number of currently selected filters is shown at the top left of the page.
+The number of active (currently selected) filters is shown at the top left of the page.

 The number shown in the elliptical box next to the filter description is the number of players that satisfy that individual filter.